CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 MailerQ stores all runtime settings in a relational database.
 This can be a Mysql, MariaDB, PostgreSql or Sqlite3 database.
-The Sqlite3 database is by far the easiest one to set up, because it does not require a running database server and contains just the path to a file where MailerQ can store its runtime settings.
+The Sqlite3 database is by far the easiest one to set up, because it does not require a database server and all you have to do is just enter the path to a file on your server where MailerQ can store its runtime settings.
 This file does not even have to exist as it will be automatically created by MailerQ when it is missing.

 ```
 database: sqlite:///path/to/database/file.sql